sojazzzzzy/howManyJobs/README.md

 # howManyJobs
 How many jobs is a wip
-The basic idea is to keep track of my job search stats
+<b>The basic idea is to keep track of my job search stats